On December 30, 2017, Pelekikena Keokani Marciel proposed that KoMex Fusion be the new location for the regular meetings of HAALV.

 On September 12 and 13, 2015, at the 25th annual Las Vegas Hoʻolauleʻa, an educational table about Hawaiian independence was maintained by Keokani Marciel and his parents, Keonona and Joan Marciel.
 The banner for the table was ʻAhahui Hoʻihoʻi Aupuni Hawaiʻi o Moku ʻEiwa - Hawaiian Government Restoration Initiative of Las Vegas.
 The vision was to be a local chapter of an association dedicated to Hawaiian independence, uniting Hawaiian patriots throughout the Hawaiian Islands and abroad.
 In the months to come, this effort would turn out to be a precursor for the formation of a District Branch of the original Hawaiian Patriotic League.

 On July 27, 2014, Las Vegas was visited by a representative from the U.S. Department of Interior for a public meeting to discuss the department's proposal for federal recognition of "Native Hawaiians" similar to an American Indian tribe.
 Presentations and manaʻo (thoughts) were shared from both sides of the debate.
 Invited panelists included Dr. David Keanu Sai, political scientist and Hawaiian Kingdom legal expert, as well as Soulee L.K.O.
-Stroud, President of the Association of Hawaiian Civic Clubs.
+Stroud, President of the Association of Hawaiian Civic Clubs (AHCC).

 History of the Hawaiian Patriotic League of Las Vegas, Nevada